-Current status and progress made so far in terms of site identification, designation and management planning (situation: 23/10/2020)
+Current status and progress made so far in terms of site identification, designation and management planning (situation: 14/07/2020)

 Ireland currently has a network of 439 sites selected for conservation as Special Areas of Conservation and adopted by the Commission as sites of community importance.
 As of 14/07/2020, 276 sites have been formally designated by Statutory Instrument (S.I.) as SACs.
 The formal designation process for the remaining 163 candidate SACs is ongoing.
-Consideration is currently being given to the designation of further SACs in the offshore for Annex I Reef habitat, following the collection of extensive new data from the SeaROVER programme 2017-2019.